openshift/source-to-image/README.md

 [![License](https://img.shields.io/github/license/openshift/source-to-image.svg)](https://www.apache.org/licenses/LICENSE-2.0.html)

 Source-to-Image (S2I) is a toolkit and workflow for building reproducible Docker images from source code.
 S2I produces ready-to-run images by injecting source code into a Docker container and letting the container prepare that source code for execution.
-By creating these self-assembling **builder images**, you can version and control your build environments exactly like you use Docker images to version your runtime environments.
+By creating self-assembling **builder images**, you can version and control your build environments exactly like you use Docker images to version your runtime environments.

 ### How Source-to-Image works